PUNCH-Cyber/stoq/docs/index.rst

 when compared to many of the other solutions available.
 Some key differences are:

     - Extremely lightweight and designed with simplicity in mind.
-    - Over 40 publicly available plugins.
+    - Over 40 `publicly available plugins <https://github.com/PUNCH-Cyber/stoq-plugins-public>`_.
     - It makes no assumptions about your workflow.
 Analysts decide everything, from where data comes from, how it is scanned/decoded/processed, to where it is saved.
     - Scalable in not only native/bare metal environments, but also using solutions such as